TradeTrust/tradetrust-core/README.md

     // your tradetrust document
 }
 const fragments = await verify(document, {
-    network: 'sepolia', // can also provide other networks such as mainnet }) console.log(isValid(fragments))
+    network: 'sepolia', // can also provide other networks such as homestead }) console.log(isValid(fragments))
 ```